Filipondios/lightdm-webkit2-dmg_blue/README.md

 ## Installation instructions

-The theme depends on the package `lightdm-webkit2-greeter`.
-Once you have it installed:
+The theme depends on `lightdm-webkit2-greeter`.
+This package can be installed in Arch Linux with `pacman -S --needed lightdm-webkit2-greeter`.
+Once done:

 * Git clone this repository into `/usr/share/lightdm-webkit/themes/`
 * Edit `/etc/lightdm/lightdm-webkit2-greeter.conf` and set `webkit_theme` to `lightdm-webkit2-dmg_blue`.